(reading time: 1 hour, 45 minutes)

 The digit went limp, its flesh temporarily liquefied.
 The growing claw drooped and hung off the side of the limb.
-All the while the beast leaned up against the cross tree and whimpered inward, waiting for the experience to end.
+All the while the beast leaned up against the cross tree and whimpered inwardly, waiting for the experience to end.
 The digit twisted.
-Liquid flesh wove its way solid once again, in reverse this time.
+Liquid flesh wove its way solid once again.
 The claw shed its last flakes and hardened until it glistened under the florent.
-The pain subsided.
+Pain subsided.
 The beast found its tiniest claw had become like a curved sword, folded up against the limb.
-It held its hand out and coaxed the altered digit.
-The claw unfolded.
+It held its hand out and coaxed the altered digit into unfolding.
 It grabbed the base with the rest of its hand and brandished its own claw menacingly.
 The boy had a weapon.
 He was very fond of it.

 Wunk wunk wunk, the bird thrummed as it forced air against the sack.
 Wuuuunk!
 It spread its wings wide as its knobby legs grabbed a branch of the cross tree and claimed it as its own.
 Smaller birds nested nearby; it shoved them out and nestled down in their hard work.
 Wunk wunkwunkwunkwunkwunk.
 Its eyes closed and its throat flattened as it settled into sleep.
 Once it was in the groundless world of bird dreams, the beast beneath it woke with a start.